Connect | Delight | Inspire

 The Salt Lake City Mini Maker Faire is a community-organized, family-friendly celebration featuring local do-it-yourself science, art, rockets, robots, crafts, technology, music, workshops, hands-on-activities, and more.
 It’s an event where people show what they are making and share what they are learning.

 The Salt Lake City Mini Maker Faire is organized under license from Maker Media, Inc. and is part of a global network of independently produced events that are inspired by the large, flagship Maker Faires held in the Bay Area in the spring and in New York in the fall.
-Salt Lake City Mini Maker Faire 2015 is produced by Benefete and Makertoast in cooperation with partnering organizations and volunteers.
+Salt Lake City Mini Maker Faire 2015 is produced by Benefete in cooperation with partnering organizations and volunteers.

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker movement.
 It’s a place where people show what they are making, and share what they are learning.
 Makers range from tech enthusiasts to crafters, scientists, educators, tinkerers, hobbyists, engineers, artists, clubs, students, authors, and commercial exhibitors.
 Maker Faire’s mission is to entertain, inform, connect and inspire these thousands of Makers and aspiring Makers of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.